Starrcade '86: The Skywalkers: Event

-The 1986 Starrcade show took place in two separate locations, the Greensboro Coliseum and The Omni in Atlanta, Georgia.
-The shows were broadcast live on closed-circuit TV to the other arena.
-The show alternated between matches, starting with Tim Horner and Nelson Royal defeated Rocky and Don Kernodle in a Tag team match at the Greensboro Coliseum, then switching over to the first match at the Omni, alternating until Ric Flair and Nikita Koloff faced off in the main event at the Omni.
-Switching between shows allowed the Atlanta crowd to watch The Road Warriors wrestle The Midnight Express while the steel cage was set up for the Greensboro Coliseum main event match between The Rock 'n' Roll Express and the Anderson Brothers (Arn and Ole Anderson).
+Starrcade '86 was broadcast live on closed-circuit TV to both arenas and throughout JCP's territory to other arenas.
+Alternating between venues, the show began with Tim Horner and Nelson Royal defeating Rocky and Don Kernodle in Greensboro, then switching to Atlanta, alternating until Ric Flair and Nikita Koloff faced off in the main event at The Omni.
+Switching between venues allowed the Atlanta crowd to watch The Road Warriors and the Midnight Express while the steel cage was set up in Greensboro for the match between the Rock 'n' Roll Express and the Andersons.